Let’s think outside the box to get into the Marbo Card Penetration secret of how the solid steel ball manages to slip through the playing card.

 As they say, magic happens in your mind, not in the sleight of hand or on the stage.

-To know more about the psychology of magic tricks, read this free book “Experiencing the Impossible: The Science of Magic” by Gustav Kuhn.
+To know more about the psychology of magic tricks, read these free books:

 Click on this: Link